Vauxhall Corsa Common Problems and Solutions

 Problem:

-The windscreen wipers work fine when on constant, but when switched to intermittent, they stop working entirely.
+The windscreen wipers work well on constant, but when set to intermittent, they stop functioning completely.

 Solution:

-In most cases, this is going to either be a faulty motor or wiper stalk.
-Both are very low in cost and easy to replace.
+In most cases, this is either a faulty motor or wiper stalk.
+Both are inexpensive and simple to replace.
 Find both here on our website.

 Difficulty level